 Example Generic Opportunities Areas:

 Refinement for Opportunities can come by identifying the key ones that would add value to the business.
 It’s important to recognise what is an Opportunity for the business vs what is correcting a fault.
-This is sometimes hard to define, for example if there is no SLA in a company service team, is it an Opportunity to add it in, thus improving service, or not?
+This is sometimes hard to define, for example, if there is no SLA in a company service team, is it an Opportunity to add it in, thus improving service, or not?
 There is no right or wrong answer, but the purpose of this is to propel the business forward, so consider BAU improvements as take-away key actions but not Opportunities.

-Threats are items that may hit you outside of your control, so preparing for them and mitigating against them is key.
+Threats are items that may hit and negatively affect you outside of your control, so preparing for them and mitigating them is key.

 Example Generic Threat Areas: